vsrinivas/fuchsia/ctu_analysis.md

 ### Fuchsia wrapper script<a name="fuchsia-wrapper-script"></a>

 [This very small shell script](https://gist.github.com/karkhaz/c8ded50e564d73853731266fec729454) wraps the Ericsson `xtu-build-new` wrappers.
-To do a complete analysis of Magenta, make sure to clean first, and specify the correct path to your build of Clang.
-Then, in the magenta directory:
+To do a complete analysis of Zircon, make sure to clean first, and specify the correct path to your build of Clang.
+Then, in the zircon directory:

 ```
 make clean && ./run.sh